Apostille (Nebraska Secretary of State)

 An apostille is an official certificate that is issued by the Secretary of State that certifies the transfer records (e.g., school transcripts, diplomas, and/or degrees) are valid.
 There are no transfer documents available for grades 10th -12th since they are not part of basic education; however, grades 10-12 do require an apostille.

 In 1976, a group from California initiated efforts to work with Mexico on issues related to the education of students who migrate between California and Mexico.
-Thereafter, other border States became involved, giving birth to the Binational Migrant Education Program (BMEP).
-The program was initiated and supported by individual States that had a migrant student population that migrates regularly between Mexico and the United States.
+Thereafter, other border States became involved, giving birth to the Binational Migrant Education Initiative (BMEI).
+The initiative was started and supported by individual States that had a migrant student population that migrates regularly between Mexico and the United States.

 The College Assistance Migrant Program (CAMP) assists students who are migratory or seasonal farmworkers (or children of such workers) enrolled in their first year of undergraduate studies at an IHE.
 The funding supports completion of the first year of studies.